Acrylic and Oil Paintings

 My art blog is found by clicking on "Links" or go to krug-art.blogspot.com

-I wish to thank all who have visited my home studio and purchased paintings.
-If you have been referred by a gallery representative please let me know, so I can honor my sales commission contracts with them.
+I wish to thank all who visited my studio during the recent Willamette Valley Open Studio Tour in September 2016.
+If you have been referred by one of mys gallery representatives please let me know, so I can honor my sales commission contracts with them.

 The joy of sharing my art makes the effort of making my art more complete.